IDEA Users Working Remotely: We’re here to help! Please contact our IDEA Help Desk to ensure there is minimal disruption to your daily workflow.

 In addition to a robust and ever-expanding series of training opportunities, Erin works as an internal data analytics consultant to help answer questions and guide them using IDEA.
 Auditors must “own” the audit and remain independent, but they can rely on Erin’s data analytics expertise and the IDEA Help Desk for one-on-one assistance using IDEA, which saves hours and prevents undue frustration.

-All online trainings are recorded and archived for auditors to access.
-The team has built a repository they can use as a reference or refresher whenever needed including slide decks, practice data sets and @functions.
+All online training are recorded and archived for auditors to access.
+The team has built a repository they can use as a reference or refresher whenever needed including slide decks, practice data sets, and @functions.

 The intra-institutional training sessions have triggered discussions about ways each institution is using analytics in their audits and projects.
 This cross-sharing of information has helped auditors exchange ideas, best practices and troubleshooting tips with one another across the decentralized sets of institutions.
 Auditors post ideas and questions on a discussion board, which is also used to establish upcoming training topics.
 To help keep everyone’s skills sharp, weekly or monthly challenges are sent out to help staff increase their proficiency in using different functions and build their problem-solving abilities.

-With the right tools, training, sharing and support from management, the function of internal auditor has helped evolve into one of trusted advisor.
-The University’s systemwide use of IDEA has benefited both the internal auditors who improve the quality of their work, and the auditees who gain more meaningful insights from the data.
+With the right tools, training, sharing, and support from management, the function of internal auditor has helped evolve into one of a trusted advisor.
+The University’s systemwide use of IDEA has benefited both the internal auditors who improve the quality of their work and the auditees who gain more meaningful insights from the data.